igneus/In-adiutorium/README.markdown

 ## Building

-* .ly files in the root directory and in its subdirectories [commune](./commune) and [sanktoral](./sanktoral) are mostly standalone sheets and are to be built simply by running LilyPond over them
+* .ly files in subdirectories `antifony`, `invitatoria` and `spolecne` are partial and library files included by other files and are not supposed to be compiled on their own
-* .ly files in other directories are included in other ones and shouldn't be compiled on their own
+* .ly files in the root directory and subdirectories not listed in the previous item are standalone sheets and are to be built simply by running LilyPond over them
 * `rake build` in the root directory builds all sheets at once
 * in directory [antifonar](./antifonar) volumes of the Czech antiphonal may be compiled by running rake tasks (run `rake -T` to see what is available)
 * in directory [sesity](./sesity) run `rake` to compile all the booklets at once or `rake -T` to see how to build them one by one